Elf Aquitaine: Motorsports

 When Guiter retired Elf decided to change the policy and a revised program was implemented.
 This aimed to create a scheme for drivers, mechanics and engineers.
 Called "La Filière;" it funded as many as eight drivers each year in Formula Renault Elf Campus and four in Formula Three.
 Budget cuts between 2008 and 2012 reduced the number of French drivers moving on to Formula One positions.

-Elf also supplying fuels and lubricants for two Formula One junior feeder open-wheel single-seater formula auto racing tournaments GP2 Series (later rebranded as FIA Formula 2 Championship in 2017) since 2005 and GP3 Series since 2010 (later rebranded as FIA Formula 3 Championship in 2019) respectively due to in fact Mecachrome has a long-term technical partnership with Elf since 1969.
+Elf also supplying fuels and lubricants for two Formula One junior feeder open-wheel single-seater formula auto racing tournaments GP2 Series (later rebranded as FIA Formula 2 Championship in 2017) since 2005 and GP3 Series since 2010 (later rebranded as FIA Formula 3 Championship in 2019) respectively due to in fact Mecachrome has a long-term technical partnership with Elf since 1969 until 2022.

 Elf also supplying standard Ethanol E10 fuels for all SRO-owned GT championships.
+In 2023, Elf became a series sponsor of the TCR Australia series.